donaldboulton/publiuslogic/src/pages/about/index.md

 PubliusLogic is using [use-dark-mode](https://github.com/donavon/use-dark-mode) and its suggested install instructions with [gatsby-plugin-dark-mode | GatsbyJS](https://www.gatsbyjs.org/packages/gatsby-plugin-dark-mode/), plugin for Gatsby integration injecting noflash.js.

-> ☀️🌜 Below is an example of its usage.
+> ☀️🌜 This Site is an example of its usage.

-<interactive-darklmode></interactive-darkmode>